 3. Change your Admin Login URL

 As a matter of course, to login to WordPress the location is “yoursite.com/wp-administrator”.
-By abandoning it as default you might be focused for a beast power assault to split your username/secret word mix.
+By abandoning it as default you might be focused on a beast power assault to split your username/secret word mix.
 To forestall this, you can change the administrator login URL or add a security question to the enrollment and login page.

 4. Limit Login Attempts